 The given pie chart is a clear illustration of a family’s income distributed into different categories.
 Overall, it is apparent that the maximum share of household income goes to food and education while the minimum goes to power.

-As it can be seen in the chart, a quarter proportion of the total household income is spent on food while in education 3% less is spent than food.
+As it can be seen in the chart, a quarter proportion of the total household income is spent on food while in education 3% less is spent on food.
 Clothes expenses consume 13% of the total income which is 12% lower than the income spent on food.
-The family also spends only 5% of their earnings on power and as far as transport expenditure is concerned, they spend 7% more than power.
-8% of the household income is spent on others necessities.
+The family also spends only 5% of their earnings on power and as far as transport expenditure is concerned, they spend 7% more than on power.
+8% of the household income is spent on other necessities.
 It is observed that the family saves 15% of their entire household earnings for future expenses.

 In fine, it is clear from the chart that the family gives more importance to food and education than any other expenses.

 Writing some short sentences to describe trends in different graphs and charts can benefit you immensely.
-So, try to write some single sentences just as a fun practice in a separate notebook.
+So, try to write some single sentences just as fun practice in a separate notebook.
 Take two or three model pictures and target only one or two trends.
 Then, try to write some sentences to describe the trends.